openharmony/app_samples/UI/JsCanvas/README.md

 3. Touch the **close** button to draw a closed path on the canvas.

 4. Touch the **bezierCurve** button to draw a curve on the canvas.

 5. Touch the **textBaseline** button to draw a text baseline in the horizontal direction for text alignment on the canvas.

+6. Touch the **image** button to draw an image on the canvas.

+7. Touch the **radialGradient** button to draw a radial gradient color on the canvas.

+8. Touch the **linearGradient** button to draw a linear gradient color on the canvas.

+9. Touch the **filter** button to show drawings with different filter effects on the canvas.

-6. Touch the **clear** button to clear all the drawings on the canvas.
+10. Touch the **clear** button to clear the canvas.

 ### Constraints